Sergio Reguilón

-Sergio Reguilón Rodríguez (born 16 December 1996) is a Spanish professional footballer who plays as a left-back for La Liga club Atlético Madrid, on loan from Premier League club Tottenham Hotspur, and the Spain national team.
-Reguilón came through Real Madrid's youth academy in 2015 and was loaned to other Spanish clubs throughout his career.
+Sergio Reguilón Rodríguez (born 16 December 1996) is a Spanish professional footballer who plays as a left-back.
+He most recently played for Premier League club Tottenham Hotspur.

+Reguilón is a graduate of Real Madrid's youth academy.
+He made his senior debut in August 2015, while on loan at Logroñés.
+Reguilón made his first-team debut for Real Madrid in October 2018.
+He spent the 2019–20 season on loan at Sevilla, where he won the UEFA Europa League and was named in the Squad of the Season.
+Reguilón signed for Tottenham Hotspur in September 2020 and the club announced his departure at the end of the 2024–25 season.

 Club career

 Real Madrid

-Reguilón joined Real Madrid's youth setup in 2005, aged eight.
-On 5 August 2015, after finishing his formation, he was loaned to Segunda División B side UD Logroñés for the season.
+Reguilón joined Real Madrid's youth system from EFM Villalba in 2005, aged eight.
+On 5 August 2015, he was loaned to Segunda División B side Logroñés for the season.

-Reguilón made his senior debut on 23 August 2015, playing the last seven minutes in a 3–0 home win against SD Compostela.
+Reguilón made his senior debut on 23 August 2015, playing the last seven minutes in a 3–0 home win against Compostela.
 The following 16 January, after being sparingly used, he returned to Los Blancos and was assigned to the reserves also in the third division.

 On 23 August 2016, Reguilón returned to Logroñés also in a one-year loan deal.
 Now an undisputed starter, he scored eight goals during the campaign; highlights included four past Bilbao Athletic on 2 October 2016 (5–3 home win).

 Upon returning to Castilla, Reguilón was a first-choice in Santiago Solari's side, and renewed his contract on 11 May 2018.
 On 25 August of that year, he was promoted to the main squad by manager Julen Lopetegui.

-Reguilón made his professional debut on 2 October 2018, starting in a 0–1 UEFA Champions League away loss against PFC CSKA Moscow.
-He also made his league debut on 3 November 2018, starting in a 2–0 La Liga home win against Real Valladolid.
+Reguilón made his first-team debut for Real Madrid on 2 October 2018, starting in a 1–0 UEFA Champions League away loss against CSKA Moscow.
+He made his La Liga debut on 3 November 2018, starting in a 2–0 home win against Real Valladolid.

-Sevilla (loan)
+Loan to Sevilla

 On 5 July 2019, Reguilón was loaned to Sevilla for the 2019–20 season.
-On his official debut on 18 August, he scored the opener in a 2–0 success over RCD Espanyol at the RCDE Stadium.
+On his official debut on 18 August, he scored the opener in a 2–0 success over Espanyol at the RCDE Stadium.

 With Sevilla, Reguilón established himself as a regular starter and won the 2019–20 UEFA Europa League.